Religious philosophy: Concept of God

+Bioethics

 Medical care

-An individuals’ religious philosophy is important in the consideration of their medical care and medical decisions, and taking that into account improves the quality of their medical treatment.
-Particularly, in the case of palliative care, understanding different religious philosophical foundations allows for the proper spiritual care to be obtained by the patient.
+An individual's religious philosophy is important in the consideration of their medical care and medical decisions, and taking that into account improves the quality of their medical treatment.
+Particularly in the case of palliative care, understanding different religious philosophical foundations allows for the proper spiritual care to be obtained by the patient.
 Religious philosophy is also a necessary consideration in the psychotherapeutic treatment of psychiatric disorders.

-Organ donation

-Consideration of organ donation post-death is related to an individual’s religious philosophy.
+Consideration of organ donation post-death is related to an individual's religious philosophy.